 What’s the difference between an independent contractor and an employee?
 What are the differences between how employees and independent contractors get paid?
 What constitutes a legal independent contractor status?
 Do the rules vary?

 Should we have the ability to read employees’ e-mails and monitor their Internet usage?
 Same goes for using surveillance cameras and other tactics that monitor activities.
 Where does the line get drawn?

 Under what conditions can employees be tested?
 If the employee tests positive, should he or she be fired?
 How are drug-testing policies set up, and how can they be made fair to all employees, especially those who take medications to treat certain medical conditions?
 (What is pill-popper?)

 Actions such as termination, suspension, and disciplinary actions can be quite difficult and nerve-wracking for HR professionals.
 Any questionable practices can be met with a lawsuit brought by an employee who feels he or she was wrongfully terminated, or disciplined in a way that violates laws and regulations.

 Hiring undocumented immigrants has become one of the hottest of the hot-button political issues.
 Making sure someone is properly documented is crucial, but laws about documentation vary from state to state, making the practice very confusing.

 Thankfully, many of these topics can easily be addressed with online training.
-Anyone needing to brush up on the latest HR topics can visit Coggno.com to find online training courses that will help make your job easier and less stressful.
+Anyone needing to brush up on the latest HR topics can visit Coggno.com to find online HR certificate program that will help make your job easier and less stressful.